pegesund/clojureranker/README.md

 ## Speed

-It is pretty fast and I cant hardly notice the difference between a normal solr query and a rescored one
+It is pretty fast and I cant hardly notice the difference between a normal solr query and a rescored one.

-But if you do heavy stuff, like getting info through http-requests and or heavy vector calculations respondse time will probably go
+But if you do heavy stuff, like getting info through http-requests and/or heavy vector calculations response time will probably rise.

 ## Contributions and feedback